 As someone new to travel hacking, I found tremendous value in their detailed explanations of the main principles that allow you to become successful with travel hacking.
 One great example was in the fourth lesson.
 There the course explains the three different types of credit cards and how each fits into a coherent travel hacking strategy.

 Some cards offer a fixed value, such as 100 points being worth one dollar.
 These cards have limited upside but great flexibility.
 Other cards are co-branded with specific hotel chains or airlines.
 They offer much higher potential value but very limited flexibility.
-The third type are transferable points cards.
+The third type is transferable points cards.
 They allow you to accumulate points that can then be transferred to numerous airline or hotel partners or can simply be used for cash rewards.
 They can provide great flexibility and value.

 Simply knowing the different types of cards and understanding the strengths and weaknesses of each allowed me to begin to develop a sensible strategy based on our travel plans.